Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 Expand these 7 steps to suit our Wild Mushroom Classifier Project:

 1. Gathering Data
   - Download reasonable amount of labelled images per wild mushroom type from ImageNet.
-  - We'll need at least 250 labelled images per category: 200 for retraining (80% train, 10% validation, 10% test), and 50 for demo predictions later.
+We'll need at least 250 labelled images per category: 200 for retraining (80% train, 10% validation, 10% test), and 50 for demo predictions later.
   - In other words, we will have at least 1250 labelled images for retraining (5 categories x 200 per category), and 250 labelled images for demo predictions (5 categories x 50 per category).
   - In total we will have 1500 images (1250 for retraining, and 250 for demo).
   - We'll use [ImageNet_Utils](https://github.com/tzutalin/ImageNet_Utils) to help us download labelled images from ImageNet easily.
 Note that we'll likely download more than we need to begin with.
-But this is ok, as we'll only pick what we need in the data preparation phase in step 2 (250 labelled images per category).
+But that is ok, as we'll only pick what we need in the data preparation phase in step 2 (250 labelled images per category).
-  - We'll now have 5 new folders containing our 5 categories of images.
 2. Preparing that Data
   - Now that we've downloaded many images from ImageNet, we'll manually pick 250 images per category and copy into a new directory structure (say, to a folder called `shrooms_250_clean`).
 This will also help us avoid data imbalances, as we'll have equal amount of images per category.
-  - Do the image cleansing in our newly created `shrooms_250_clean`. e.g. `.jpg` format, non corrupted, correct category, non flickr dummy image, reasonable file size, etc. Delete as appripriate.
+  - Do the image cleansing in our newly created `shrooms_250_clean`. e.g. `.jpg` format, non corrupted, must be in correct category, non flickr dummy image, reasonable file size, etc. Delete as appripriate.
   - As we do the image delete we may fall short on the 250 images per category target.
-Just copy any unused images from the raw directories (at end of step 1 as needed)
+Just copy more over any unused images (obtained from end of step 1.)
 3. Choosing a Model
-  - We will use [Tensorflow for poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) as our starting point baseline
+  - We will use [Tensorflow for poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) as our starting point baseline guide.
-  - We have two obvious choices: Inception v3 and MobileNet.
+  - We Tensorflow for poets scripts are compatible with two models: Inception v3 and MobileNet.
   - Inception v3 is more accurate but heavier.
   - MobileNet is slightly less accurate but lighter and more suitable for low-power embedded devices.
   - Since this is our first attempt, let's go for something light.
-We will use the MobileNet model.
+We will use the MobileNet model. (plus, at some point in future we may consider running our trained model on an embedded device offline, with Raspberry Pi and Intel Movidius Neural Compute Stick).
-  - (optional) at some later point, once we become more familiar with the process, we can try out other open source models out there on the internet.
 4. Training
   - Run the [Tensorflow for poets retrain script](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#3) `retrain.py` with the appropriate options.
-  - Use tensorboard to monitor training progress and performance (mainly accuracy and cross entropy charts)
+  - Use tensorboard to monitor training progress and performance.
+We will focus mainly the accuracy and cross entropy charts for now.
 5. Evaluation
   - Again, use tensorboard to monitor training progress and performance (mainly accuracy and cross entropy charts)
 6. Hyperparameter Tuning
   - Can we improve our training accuracy (higher the better) and Cross Entropy Error (lower the better)?
   - Again, use Tensorboard.
+  - Note: we will likely do this tuning under a separate article / tutorial.
 7. Prediction
   - Remember our set-aside 50 demo images (per category) that were not used for training?
 Let's use our now trained model to perform prediction (aka inference) with the help of [Tensorflow for poets prediction script](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#3)  `label_image.py`, with appropriate options.
   - Of the 250 demo images (5 category x 50 images per category), how many did the model predict it correctly?
   - For the ones that the model predicted wrong, what do the images look like?
 This will give us an idea of whether the error is reasonable.
-For instance, if even a human would have a hard time classifying the image, maybe the model is not doing that bad.
+For instance, if even a human would have a hard time classifying the image, maybe the model is not doing that bad?
   - (optional) create a program that automatically display images one by one (or in small batches), and perform prediction (and compute overall accuracy and error rate) in the same time?
 This may be good for showing off / demo purpose?
+(This will be covered under a separate article / tutorial instead)

 ### KISS - Keep it Simple, Stupid

 Our aim is to get things working as quickly as possible - understanding just enough about the high level process and implementing the workflow and get to the end.
 By walking through the process we will gain an appreciation on how we may potentially improve the process a bit.
 But that will be another job for another day.
-For now, let's [keep it simple and stupid](https://en.wikipedia.org/wiki/KISS_principle): we will complete an iteration loop as quickly as possible, from start to finish, and see some end results. (and we will, I promise!)
+For now, let's [keep it simple and stupid](https://en.wikipedia.org/wiki/KISS_principle): we will complete an iteration loop as quickly as possible, from start to finish, and see some end results.

 OK, buckle up.
 Here we go.